 - Cognitive problem-solving training.
-This type of therapy is aimed at helping your child identify and change through patterns that are leading to behavior problems.
+This type of therapy is aimed at helping your child identify and change thought patterns that lead to behavior problems.
 Collaborative problem-solving — in which you and your child work together to come up with solutions that work for both of you — can help improve ODD-related problems.

 - Social skills training.
 Your child also might benefit from therapy that will help him or her learn how to interact more positively and effectively with peers.

 As part of parent training, you may learn how to manage your child's behavior by:

-- Recognize and praise your child's good behaviors and positive characteristics
+- Recognizing and praising your child's good behaviors and positive characteristics to promote desired behaviors

-Although some parent management techniques may seem like common sense, learning to use them in the face of opposition isn't easy, especially if there are other stressors at home.
+Although some parenting techniques may seem like common sense, learning to use them in the face of opposition isn't easy, especially if there are other stressors at home.
 Learning these skills will require consistent practice and patience.

 Most important in treatment is for you to show consistent, unconditional love and acceptance of your child — even during difficult and disruptive situations.
 Don't be too hard on yourself.
 This process can be tough for even the most patient parents.

 - Oppositional defiant disorder.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed Oct.
-25, 2011.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed Nov.
+20, 2014.

-- Children with oppositional defiant disorder.
-American Academy of Child and Adolescent Psychiatry. http://www.aacap.org/cs/root/facts_for_families/children_with_oppositional_defiant_disorder.
-Accessed Oct.
-25, 2011.
+- Facts for families: Children with oppositional defiant disorder.
+American Academy of Child & Adolescent Psychiatry. http://www.aacap.org/aacap/Families_and_Youth/Facts_for_Families/Facts_for_Families_Pages/Children_With_Oppositional_Defiant_Disorder_72.aspx.
+Accessed Nov.
+21, 2014.